 These healthy oatmeal chocolate chip cookies are going to become your new favorite go to snack when your kiddos are asking for a treat!
 Why?
 Well because these healthy oatmeal chocolate chip cookies are hiding veggies, they are vegan, gluten free, allergy friendly, packed with protein and fiber and super simple to make!
 All you need is the food processor!

 Growing up, oatmeal cookies were not my #1 choice.
 There are not chocolate chips in most oatmeal cookies, and therefore not my favorite.
 Don’t act surprised!
 This girl LOVES chocolate!
 Don’t get me wrong, I love a good cinnamon raisin cookie but raisins will never win when chocolate chips are the competition.
 Am I right?
-Well these healthy oatmeal chocolate chip cookies solve that dilemma!
+Well, these healthy oatmeal chocolate chip cookies solve that dilemma!

 I am going to bank on the fact that your kiddos will not be able to tell these healthy oatmeal chocolate chip cookies have zucchini hidden in them!
 I know you are probably thinking, they will see the green specks and run like the wind, but I promise you have to trust me on this one.
 I’ve got your back.
 Once the zucchini are finely shredded (using the food processor) and mixed in, you won’t even notice them!
 Plus the chocolate chips make these seem less suspicious!

 You are probably wondering, just how healthy are these chocolate chip cookies?
-Well they are packed with fiber thanks to the oats, banana, zucchini, chia seeds and sunflower seeds, they have a good serving of healthy fats from the chia seeds and sunflower seeds, and are full of protein as well thanks to the protein powder, chia seeds and sunflower seeds.
+Well, they are packed with fiber thanks to the oats, banana, zucchini, chia seeds and sunflower seeds, they have a good serving of healthy fats from the chia seeds and sunflower seeds, and are full of protein as well thanks to the protein powder, chia seeds and sunflower seeds.
 These cookies could totally double as a healthy breakfast cookie as well!

 Trust me these cookies are a much better option than a toaster strudel or pop-tart.
 Not only are these gluten free, but the fiber and protein will help you and your kiddos feel full, focused and happy (don’t forget these have chocolate chips).
-These healthy oatmeal chocolate chip cookies would also be an awesome snack for your kiddos after school or the perfect way to fuel you in car pool lane or sitting at practice or a game all day long!
+These healthy oatmeal chocolate chip cookies would also be an awesome snack for your kiddos after school or the perfect way to fuel you in the carpool lane or sitting at practice or a game all day long!

-These cookies are super simple to make and I am a big believer of making a double batch on the weekend when your food processor is already out.
+These cookies are super simple to make and I am a big believer in making a double batch on the weekend when your food processor is already out.
 I am not sure how this recipe would double though, so you may want to make it in 2 separate batches.
 I’m pretty sure these cookies would freeze well if you decide to make a few batches at once!